Educational Leadership

 Incomplete Applications

-All application materials, including letters of recommendation and official test scores, must be received by the application deadline.
+All application materials, including letters of recommendation and official test scores (if applicable), must be received by the application deadline.
 Score matching does not begin until applications are submitted, and can take up to a week to match, so please plan accordingly.
 Applications that are incomplete after the deadline will NOT be reviewed for admission.

 All application materials are submitted electronically.
 Applicants are responsible for monitoring their application status and ensuring that their application, including letters of recommendation and official test scores, is complete by the application deadline.
 Failure to do so will result in your application not being reviewed for admission.